 Check Princess Diana Exhibit COMP Tickets to visit the exhibit and see some pictures of the exhibit below:

-One of my favorite part of the Diana Exhibit is this Family Tree in a beautiful white tree relief with framed pictures of the family including the newest addition, Prince George.
-Camilla is already on the family tree.
+One of my favorite parts of the Diana Exhibit is this Family Tree in a beautiful white tree relief with framed pictures of the family including the newest addition, Prince George.

 Quite engrossing is this quilt that made of small square mosaics that you’d need to stare at for some time before being able to see Diana’s face.
 It quickly shows when you take a picture of it but then photography is not allowed at the exhibit, I was only allowed as a member of the media, so big thanks to Commodore Everette for the in-depth tour of the whole Queen Mary ship and for allowing me to share a bit of this exhibit.

 This table was used by Princess Diana in answering her correspondence.
 It was shared to us that her dad taught her to answer every letter before the day ends, and this is the table she used.